N

 University of Arkansas (Fayetteville)

-The state's flagship university is one of the region's largest employers.
+The state's flagship university is one of the region's largest employers, with $221.5 million in R&D spending according to NSF data.
 Beyond academic roles, the university employs staff across IT, facilities, research, administration, and athletics.

 Northwest Arkansas Community College (Bentonville)